 Everything you need to know about cheerleading scholarships

 College scholarship opportunities are different at every program.
-Because cheerleading isn’t a sanctioned NCAA sport, coaches don’t have as much funding to award scholarships.
+NAIA schools are limited to no more than 12 scholarships for their competitive cheer team.
+For NCAA schools with cheer programs, the money available will be different at every school.
 Generally, the more competitive and established the cheerleading program is, the more funding they have for student-athletes.
 Coaches prioritize scholarships to the cheerleaders with the most advanced skills and the best grades on the team.

 Here’s everything you need to know about cheerleading scholarships.